-There is a strict kit check at event registration.
+There is a kit check at event registration.
 Without the required kit, you will not be allowed to start.
-Heading out onto the route whilst knowing that you don’t have the kit below could endanger not only you, but those who may have to come and help you in an emergency situation.
+Heading out onto the route whilst knowing that you don’t have the required kit could endanger not only yourself, but those who may have to come and help you in an emergency situation.

 The compulsory kit list is as follows: